Canoness

-Canoness is a member of a religious community of women living a simple life.
-Many communities observe the monastic Rule of St. Augustine.
-The name corresponds to the male equivalent, a canon.
-The origin and Rule are common to both.
-As with the canons, there are two types: canonesses regular, who follow the Augustinian Rule, and secular canonesses, who follow no monastic Rule of Life.
+A canoness is a member of a religious community of women, historically a stable community dedicated to the celebration of the Liturgy of the Hours in a particular church.
+The name corresponds to a canon, the male equivalent, and both roles share a common historical origin.
+As with the canons, there are two types: canonesses regular, who follow the Rule of St Augustine, and secular canonesses, who follow no monastic rule of life.

+In the 21st century, the term has come to extend to women exercising the historically male role of canon in some Anglican context.
+Many female Anglican clerics however use the title canon and not canoness (see Male as norm), e.g., Sarah Foot.

 Background

 The involvement of women in the work of the Church goes back to the earliest time, and their uniting together for community exercises was a natural development of religious worship.
-Many religious orders and congregations of men have related convents of nuns, following the same rules and constitutions, many communities of canonesses taking the name and rule of life laid down for the congregations of regular canons.
+Many religious orders and congregations of men have related convents of nuns, following the same rules and constitutions, with many communities of canonesses taking the name and rule of life laid down for the congregations of regular canons.